 Kevin Trappeniers’ AntennA is a stilled, minimal installation addressing miscommunication.
 The work raises awareness about the electronic signals around us.
 Around a metal radio mast, spectators and potential discussion partners can watch, reflect and temporarily be together.

 In many areas of our lives we are now in a twilight zone between analogue and digital.
 In our hyper-connected society, talking with screens in-between has become omnipresent.
 But who are really we talking with?
 With the other, with our mobile or computer, or with ourselves?
 And do we still - in all peace and quiet - take the time to do so?
 Our encounters risk to be undermined by technology.

 AntennA addresses the invisible architecture around us, and our own responsibility: we constantly add signals, but how do we deal with that?
 Do we still dare to allow silence and emptiness once in a while?
+And do we still have the right to be disconnected?
 The installation aims at bringing people together and instigating communication: spectators and passers-by can watch, talk, reflect or be silent.

 Kevin Trappeniers shows with AntennA and Ellipsis a complementary diptych consisting of an installation in the public space and a theater performance in the black box.
 Both describe the relationship between humans and technology, and the mutual (mis)communication that ensues from this relationship, although they put a different emphasis.
 How do technological possibilities influence communication between people?
 And how do we as humans deal with fast-paced technological evolutions?

 TEXT (in Dutch)

 Dramaturge Elisa Demarré schreef een dramaturgische tekst bij dit werk.

 Lees of download hier: Mens en Technologie in een Landschap van Leegtes

 design & development: Maarten Devrieze, Kevin Trappeniers

 technical assistance: Aaron Victor Peeters